Tracysshelton/govi-invoice-exercise/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Govi Exercise
+## GoVi Exercise
-This is the invoice exercise for Govi.
+This is the invoice exercise for GoVi.

 ## Installation
-Clone the Highspot-coding-exercise repository: git clone https://github.com/Tracysshelton/govi-invoice-exercise
+Clone the govi-invoice-exercise repository: git clone https://github.com/Tracysshelton/govi-invoice-exercise

 ## Application Setup
 Open a command prompt, and navigate (cd) to the govi-invoice-exercise directory.

-Type the following command to install the react and react-dom modules:
+Type the following command to install npm modules:

 npm install